Periodic points and topological restriction homology: Introduction

 \begin{cor} If $X$ is a compact manifold of dimension at least 3, the Fuller trace $R(\ful{f}n)^{C_n}$ vanishes in the homotopy category of spectra \tiff $f$ is homotopic to a map with no $n$-periodic points. \end{cor}

 In other words, for high-dimensional manifolds the Fuller trace is a complete obstruction to the removal of $n$-periodic points.

-Though our motivation comes mainly from dynamics, the current work also has implications for algebraic $K$-theory.
-For a space $X$ and an endomorphism $f$, we may build a variant of topological restriction homology as follows:
+Though our motivation for \cref{thm:simple_main_thm} comes mainly from dynamics, it also has important implications for algebraic $K$-theory.
+These implications can be succinctly expressed by the slogan ``topological restriction homology ($\TR$) is the most natural home for periodic-point invariants".

-For convenience, assume $X$ is based and $f$ is basepoint-preserving.
-This is an analog of the $W$-theory of Lindenstrauss and McCarthy \cite{LM12}, carried out for the ring spectrum $R = \Sigma^\infty_+ \Omega X$ and the bimodule $M = \Sigma^\infty_+ \Omega X^f$ (whose multiplication is modified on one side by composing with $f$).